, , , , , ,

 Wading across the waters to Castaway Island after jumping off the fishing boat

 “Are you lost?” he asks, extending his hand for a firm handshake.
-I was staring again, this time even more awkwardly than before.
 How do you answer a question like that when you’ve arrived at – what you’re quickly realising might well be – a private island?
-Oh yeah mate, sorry, I just took a wrong turn at that turtle back there, my bad.
+Oh yeah, mate, sorry, I just took a wrong turn at that turtle back there; my bad.

 The irony wasn’t lost on me that it was another firm handshake and a cheeky grin that had got me into this situation.
 A situation very much of my own making.